From Zero to Hero: Mountain Lions in Virginia, Again?

 There have been 121 mountain lion sightings in Virginia since 1970.

-The first is that many sightings during certain periods are the same cat.
-If a mountain lion walks around an area enough, many different humans will notice.
-As a result, multiple sightings across different time ranges could be attributed to the same cat.
+Those 121 reported sightings are cautiously recognized as likely mountain lions, but there are reasons to tread carefully with this hope.
+First, many sightings during certain periods may, in fact, be the same cat.
+If a mountain lion walks around an area long enough, many people will likely notice.
+As a result, multiple sightings across different time periods could be attributed to the same cat.

-Secondly, the sightings of mountain lions are likely the result of escaped or released animals that were once captive.
-Since there are no breeding populations in Virginia, the likelihood of a secretive population that has existed since 1880 is very unlikely.
-Instead, these sightings are likely captive cats that were intentionally or accidentally released or traveling cats from a state out west.
+Second, the sightings of mountain lions are likely the result of escaped or released animals that were once captive.
+Since there are no breeding populations in Virginia, the likelihood of a secret population that has existed since 1880 is very unlikely.
+Instead, these sightings may be captive cats that were intentionally or accidentally released or traveling mountain lions from a state out west.

 Mountain lions in Virginia

-Currently, there is only one species of wild cat that lives in Virginia.
+Currently, only one species of wild cat lives in Virginia.
 The bobcat is a resilient cat that has managed to keep under cover and establish territory across most of the United States.
-This medium-sized cat weighs between 9-33 lbs, has stubby tails and characteristic tufts of hair coming out of its ears.
+This medium-sized cat weighs between 9-33 pounds, has a stubby tail, and distinct tufts of hair coming from its ears.

 Mountain lions in Virginia